grafana/agent/docs/user/set-up/_index.md

 # Set up Grafana Agent

 ## Overview
 If this is your first time using Grafana Agent, use one of the installation options to install Grafana Agent based on the platform you are using.
-Alternatively, use the quick start guides to help you with the specifics of sending metrics, logs, and traces to the LGTM (Loki, Grafana, Tempo, Mimir) Stack or Grafana Cloud.
+Alternatively, use the quick start guides to help you with the specifics of sending metrics, logs, and traces to the Grafana Stack or Grafana Cloud.

 If you have already installed Grafana Agent on your machine, you can jump to the Configure Grafana Agent section.